Sunje/Udacity_SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image3]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-I carried out the project based on two model structures, LeNet5 and AlexNet.
+I carried out the project based on two model structures, LeNet-5 and AlexNet.
 Unfortunately, I failed to train the model based on the AlexNet structure.
 The structure of the two models is as follows:

-* LeNet
+* LeNet-5

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|